 1995: The first ever Northwoods League All-Star game was held at Athletic Park on July 22, 1995.
 The Woodchucks played for the East team and Woodchucks manager Scott Hertler managed the All-Star team.
 The East team won the game 14-2 after losing the home run derby 8-3.

 1998: Clark Eckhoff purchased the Wausau Woodchucks and they made the Northwoods League playoffs for the first time.
 The Woodchucks played the St. Cloud River Bats in the first round of the playoffs but they did not advance.
 Steve Foster was the manager of the Woodchucks and managed the 1998 Northwoods League All-Star Team also.

 2000: This was the best season in franchise history at the time.
 The Woodchucks had a 34-29 record.
-Pat Neshek, current MLB pitcher for the Colorado Rockies and 2x MLB All-Star, was a member of the Woodchucks.
+Pat Neshek, current MLB pitcher for the Philadelphia Phillies and 2x MLB All-Star, was a member of the Woodchucks.
 Neshek went 4-5 with a 3.23 ERA in 11 games and struck out 38 batters in 64 innings pitched.

 2001: The Wisconsin Woodchucks won their first Northwoods League World Series Championship, beating the St. Cloud River Bats two games to one.
 Starting pitcher Kris Regas got the win even though he was pitching on three days rest and coming back from an elbow injury.
 The Woodchucks were down one run in the ninth inning of the final World Series game, but they were resilient and rallied for three runs to win the championship.
 The most famous player from this season was Casey Janssen who went on to play professionally.
 Tom Oldham posted a Northwoods League record best ERA of 0.74 and he still holds this league record today.
 There were 10 returning players for the successful 2000 team that helped lead the way to the championship under field manager Rob Smith.